B2B Lead Generation for Tech Companies (18 Strategies 2026)

 So initially, you’re actually just trying to get your foot in the door with these big companies.

-4. Use the “Foot In The Door” Method
+1. Use the “Foot In The Door” Method

-The foot in the door method was created by two psychologists in 1966.
+The foot-in-the-door method was created by two psychologists in 1966.

-The basic principles are as such:
+The basic principles are as follows:

 Following this principle in outreach (such as LinkedIn lead generation and cold email) can be as simple as asking for a small request in your messages and then asking for a sales meeting a bit later on.